victornemenike/neural-crest-deep-learning/README.md

 5. **Running the pipeline**

 - Navigate to the folder `notebooks`.
 Open the jupyter notebook `multi_task_model_ConvMLPModel.ipynb`.
-To train the model from scratch, set `training = True ` in the notebook, otherwise leave it as `training = False` to use an existing model checkpoint.
+To train the model from scratch, set `training = True ` in the notebook.
+Otherwise, set `training = False` to use an existing model checkpoint.